awsdocs/amazon-cloudwatch-user-guide/doc_source/infrastructure-security.md

 A virtual private cloud \(VPC\) is a virtual network in your own logically isolated area in the AWS cloud\.
 A subnet is a range of IP addresses in a VPC\.
 You can deploy a variety of AWS resources in the subnets of your VPCs\.
 For example, you can deploy Amazon EC2 instances, EMR clusters, and DynamoDB tables in subnets\.
 For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 To enable CloudWatch to communicate with resources in a VPC without going through the public internet, use AWS PrivateLink\.
-For more information, see [Using CloudWatch with Interface VPC Endpoints](cloudwatch-and-interface-VPC.md)\.
+For more information, see [Using CloudWatch and CloudWatch Synthetics with Interface VPC Endpoints](cloudwatch-and-interface-VPC.md)\.

 A private subnet is a subnet with no default route to the public internet\.
 Deploying an AWS resource in a private subnet does not prevent Amazon CloudWatch from collecting built\-in metrics from the resource\.